paulvern/Diario/README.md

 # Diario
 A very simple diary app.
 Just add some descriptions and photos of your days.
+Useful during travels.
+Works great on phones.

 Just put everything to a folder on your web site and launch diainst.php.